14 Top-Rated Attractions & Things to Do in Daytona Beach, FL

 The founders of Daytona Beach didn't just pick a random spot to create a resort town.
 They chose a stretch of sand extending some 23 miles, which was to become widely recognized as one of the best beaches in Florida, if not one of the best in the entire United States.
 Edged by its distinctive aquamarine waters, this famous beach now borders one of the world's most legendary Boardwalks, itself home to a ton of amusements, funky shops and restaurants, and outdoor street performers.

 This is a true family beach, where the sounds of the waves are intermingled with the laughter of children.
-The beach is also home to 10 parks; a number of interesting festivals; recreational opportunities galore; and from May 15 to October 31, a parade of giant sea turtles emerging from the ocean to lay their eggs on the sand.
+The beach is also home to 10 parks, a number of interesting festivals, and recreational opportunities galore.
+And from May 15 to October 31, a parade of giant sea turtles emerges from the ocean to lay their eggs on the sand.

 Looking for somewhere great to stay here?
 The Hilton Daytona Beach Oceanfront Resort is right on the beach, close to the Boardwalk and the shops of Ocean Walk Village.